frootlab/frootlab.github.io/_projects/brea.md

 flag is empty and the answer also comprises (A3) the encoded algorithm.

-This approach allows Vivid Stores to dynamically resolve requests for *Currently Best Fitting* algorithms.
+This approach allows Vivid Stores to dynamically resolve requests for currently best fitting algorithms.
 Thereupon the separation between evaluation requests and code requests using user authorizations allow collaborations at an entirely new level: Cluster of self contained Vivid Stores.